 - Very high levels of carbon monoxide cause loss of consciousness and even death.

 Avoid carbon monoxide poisoning

 Every home should have a battery-powered carbon monoxide alarm.

-- Leave your home immediately if your carbon monoxide alarm goes off or you notice symptoms of carbon monoxide poisoning.
+- If your carbon monoxide alarm goes off or you notice symptoms of carbon monoxide poisoning, leave your home immediately.

-- Call 9-1-1 from outside your home.
-If you live in an apartment, alert your neighbors, but do not go into their apartment.
+- Call 9-1-1 from outside.
+If you live in an apartment, alert your neighbors, but don't go into their apartment.
 Carbon monoxide can move between apartments.

-- If you use a generator please follow all manufacturer’s instructions carefully and:
+If you use a generator, follow manufacturer’s instructions carefully and:

 - Secure your generator to prevent theft.

 - Have a battery operated carbon monoxide alarm.